perseus784/SaturnMind/README.md

 A repo to understand Reinforcement Learning, a first step towards general AI.

-## Introductions:
+## Introduction :
-**Step 1**: Define your environment and set your actions.
+**Step 1** : Define your environment and set your actions, goal.

-            e.g. Super Mario
+            E.g.
+            Environment : Super Mario.(The Best game ever!)
-            Actions: move forward, jump, duck, long jump etc.
+            Actions : move forward, jump, duck, long jump etc.
+            Goal : Retrieving the princess.

-**Step 2**: Initialize Q table wth states and actions.
+**Step 2** : Initialize Q table wth states and actions.

             States- Current state or Position in the environment.
+                    E.g. Current location of Mario in the frame.
             Action- List freedom of movements in the environment that is defined.

-  Like this one:
+  Like this one :

  | State | Forward | Jump | Duck | Ljump |
  |-------|---------|------|------|-------|